TekWizely/pre-commit-golang/README.md

 Currently, file-based hooks DO NOT accept user-args.

 ### Repo-Based Hooks
 Hooks named `'*-repo-*'` only run once (if any matching files are staged).
-They are NOT provided the list of staged files and more full-repo oriented.
+They are NOT provided the list of staged files and are more full-repo oriented.

 #### User args
 Generally, repo-based hooks DO accept user-args.